 Let’s go step by step.

-insertedhook because it is called when the bound element has been inserted into its parent node (this guarantees parent node presence).
-Since we want to observe visibility of an element in relation to its parent (or any ancestor), we need to use that hook.
+insertedhook because it is called when the bound element has been inserted into its parent node (this guarantees the parent node's presence).
+Since we want to observe the visibility of an element in relation to its parent (or any ancestor), we need to use that hook.

-el, element on which the directive is applied.
+el, the element to which the directive is applied.
 We can extract the

 imgfrom that element.